 Best Boutique Hotels in Buenos Aires

-The main thing to decide when choosing a hotel in Buenos Aires is to first decide which neighborhood sounds most appealing, & then pick a hotel there.
-Each district is big enough to provide hours-worth of walking entertainment.
-For true luxury-lovers, head to Recoleta.
-If faded grandeur & historical sights like old book stores & underground jazz clubs are your thing: San Telmo is for you.
-For the hippest restaurants & tons of people out & about on the streets at night, Palermo is by far your best choice.
+The main thing to decide when choosing a hotel in Buenos Aires is to first decide which neighborhood sounds best, & then pick a hotel there.
+Each area is big enough to provide hours of walking entertainment.
+For luxury-lovers, head to Recoleta.
+If faded grandeur & historic sights, book stores, & underground jazz clubs are your thing: San Telmo is for you.
+For the hippest restaurants & tons of people out on the streets at night, Palermo is by far your best choice.
 If modern is your vibe, then Puerto Madero is where you’ll want to go.

 Best Boutique Hotels in Buenos Aires